Oct 17, 2024

 the rhythm and rhyme of giggling time?

-And, where are the memories of growing up,
+And, what of the memories of their growth?

 those times of both joy and pain,